sylvioneto/phonebook/README.md

 # phonebook
-Phonebook application to demonstrate Cloud SQL and Redis usage on Google Cloud
+Phonebook application to demonstrate Firestore and Redis usage on Google Cloud

 ## Build & Deploy